WorklogWiz/timesheet/jira_worklog/README.md

 If you think your machine has been compromised, go to Jira account ira and "Revoke" the API key.

-#### MacOS specifics for the Jira Security token
+#### macOS specifics for the Jira Security token
-On MacOS, the Jira Security Access Token is stored in the built-in KeyChain.
+On macOS, the Jira Security Access Token is stored in the built-in KeyChain.

-When `jira_worklog` attempts to access your MacOS Keychain, this window will pop up.
+When `jira_worklog` attempts to access your macOS Keychain, this window will pop up.
 It is a good idea to press `Always Allow` to save you some time :-)
 ![](images/keychain_prompt.png)

-Here is a neat command to work with security tokens and passwords on MacOS:
+Here is a neat command to work with security tokens and passwords on macOS:
 ````shell
 # This will list the entire contents of the `jira_worklog` entry from the keychain
 security find-generic-password -s com.autostoresystem.jira_worklog -a your.name@company.com -g